petrosDemetrakopoulos/SIR.js/README.md

 * R0: Initial R (Recovered) value
 * t: The time step
 * N: The time span (in units of time) aka the length of the simulation
+* beta: The parameter controlling how often a susceptible-infected contact results in a new infection
+* gamma: The rate an infected recovers and moves into the resistant phase

 It return an array of objects that contain S,I and R values for each moment.